domagojk/scalable-arhitecture/README.md

 ![App structure](https://cloud.githubusercontent.com/assets/1868852/23521381/009ac7b8-ff7f-11e6-962c-129a5291856c.png)

 ### SourceTypes
-Every component is independent and isolated, but still it has to work with the domain logic.
+Every component is independent and isolated, but it still has to communicate with the domain logic.

-In a classic React arhitecture, we use "top-down" approach where this data is passed to a root component.
+In a classic React arhitecture, for this we use a "top-down" approach where all the data from the domain logic is passed to root component and than forwarded to its children.
-But to make it more convenient, this pattern is sometimes broken by using "workholes" to the domain logic (Redux containers or similar components).
+But to make it more convenient, this tree hierarchy is sometimes broken by using "workholes" to the domain logic (Redux containers or similar components).

 In Recycle, this is done differently.